Estevan Florial Preview, Player Props: Yankees vs. Royals

 Estevan Florial At The Plate

-- Florial is hitting .236 with three doubles, a triple and six walks.
+- Florial is batting .237 with three doubles, a triple and six walks.

-- In 11 of 16 games this season (68.8%), Florial has reached via hit, and that includes multiple hits twice.
+- In 12 of 17 games this year (70.6%), Florial has reached via hit, and that includes multiple hits twice.

-- He has not hit a long ball in his 16 games this season.
+- He has not gone deep in his 17 games this season.

-- In six games this season, Florial has picked up an RBI, with more than one RBI once.
+- Florial has driven in a run in seven games this season (41.2%), including one multiple-RBI game.

-- In three of 16 games this season, he has scored, including multiple runs once.
+- In four of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.